ctzurcanu/virtues/docs/virtues.md

     1. To be explained by artistic depiction

+### Quantitatively
-Quantitatively, we accept these definitions of virtue:
+We accept these definitions of virtue:
 1. A range of values that are more beneficial than ranges smaller or greater.
 1. A point in that range that maximizes the benefit according to the dimension of that virtue.
 1. A point in that range that maximizes the benefit according to all virtues.